EDV11/electric-vehicle-ev-dynamic-charging-home-assistant-/README.md

 ### **Day & Night Power Limits**
 Many electricity contracts offer **cheaper power at night**, along with **higher power limits**.
 This blueprint allows setting **different power limits for day and night**, ensuring that charging is optimized based on your tariff structure.

+### **Solar chargigg mode**
+In this case only charges form the excess of your solar production.
+Your home energy meter should be able to detect if you are using energy from the grid or putting it.
+Positive values means that you are getting energy from the grid and negative values means that you have an excess of production.
+If your meter measures inverted you can create a helper that inverts this value and use it instead of the energy meter.
+Be careful because when this is enabled Maximum Grid Power Day/Night are disabled and only will use the excess.

+This mode should be triggered by an external input boolean sensor such as switch helper.

 ### **Safety Features**
 - **Maximum/minimum amperage limits**